sib-swiss/sparql-llm/README.md

 # 🦜✨ LLM for SPARQL query generation

+Reusable components and complete webapp to improve Large Language Models (LLMs) capabilities when generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for a given set of endpoints, using Retrieval-Augmented Generation (RAG) and query validation from the endpoint schema.

+The different components of the system can be used separately, or the whole chat system webapp can be deployed for a set of endpoints.
+It relies on the endpoint containing some descriptive metadata: [SPARQL query examples](https://github.com/sib-swiss/sparql-examples), and endpoint description using the [Vocabulary of Interlinked Datasets (VoID)](https://www.w3.org/TR/void/), which can generated automatically using the [void-generator](https://github.com/JervenBolleman/void-generator).

 This repository contains:

-* Utilities and functions to improve LLMs capabilities when working with [SPARQL](https://www.w3.org/TR/sparql11-overview/) endpoints and [RDF](https://www.w3.org/RDF/) knowledge graph.
-In particular improving SPARQL query generation.
-  * Loaders are compatible with [LangChain](https://python.langchain.com), but they can also be used outside of LangChain as they just return a list of documents with metadata as JSON, which can then be loaded how you want in your vectorstore.
+* Functions to extract and load relevant metadata from a SPARQL endpoints.
+Loaders are compatible with [LangChain](https://python.langchain.com), but they can also be used outside of LangChain as they just return a list of documents with metadata as JSON, which can then be loaded how you want in your vectorstore.
+* Function to automatically parse and validate SPARQL queries based on a endpoint VoID description.
-* A complete reusable system to deploy a LLM chat system for multiple SPARQL endpoints (WIP)
+* A complete reusable system to deploy a LLM chat system with web UI, API and vector database, designed to help users to write SPARQL queries for a given set of endpoints by exploiting metadata uploaded to the endpoints (WIP).
-* The deployment for **[chat.expasy.org](https://chat.expasy.org)** the LLM chat system to help users accessing the endpoints maintained at the SIB
+* The deployment configuration for **[chat.expasy.org](https://chat.expasy.org)** the LLM chat system to help users accessing the endpoints maintained at the [SIB](https://www.sib.swiss/).

 ## 🪄 Reusable components